-- The use of standing dealing and settlement instructions (including bank accounts, authorised persons, standard deal confirmations, contacts for disputed transactions) to be sent to counterparties. - The matching of third party confirmations and the immediate follow-up of anomalies. - The use of expert advice for any non-standardised transactions.
+• The use of standing dealing and settlement instructions (including bank accounts, authorised persons, standard deal confirmations, contacts for disputed transactions) to be sent to counterparties.

+- The matching of third party confirmations and the immediate follow-up of anomalies. - The use of expert advice for any non-standardised transactions.

-6.6.1 Agreements
+6.7.1 Agreements

-Financial instruments will only be entered into with banks that have in place an executed International Swap Dealer's Association (ISDA) Master Agreement with Greater Wellington.
+Financial instruments will only be entered into with banks that have in place an executed International Swap Dealer's Association (ISDA) Master Agreement with the Council.
 All ISDA Master Agreements for financial instruments will be signed under seal by the Council.

-Greater Wellington's internal/appointed legal counsel will sign off on all documentation for new loan borrowings, re-financings and investment structures.
+The Council's internal/appointed legal counsel will sign off on all documentation for new loan borrowings, re-financings and investment structures.

-Currently, Greater Wellington has ISDA agreements with the following banks:
+Currently, the Council has ISDA agreements with the following banks:

 - Bank of New Zealand

 - ANZ Banking Group (New Zealand) Ltd

 - National Bank of New Zealand Ltd

 - ASB/CBA Bank

+- Westpac

-- Westpac.
+- Kiwibank

-6.6.2 Financial Covenants and Other Obligations
+6.7.2 Financial Covenants and Other Obligations

-Greater Wellington will not enter into any transactions where it would cause a breach of financial covenants under existing contractual arrangements.
+The Council will not enter into any transactions where it would cause a breach of financial covenants under existing contractual arrangements.

-Greater Wellington will comply with all obligations and reporting requirements under existing funding facilities and legislative requirements.
+The Council will comply with all obligations and reporting requirements under existing funding facilities and legislative requirements.

-6.7 Diesel hedging
+6.8 Diesel hedging

-Other risks, such as commodity price risk associated with diesel, will be considered for risk management by Greater Wellington.
+Other risks, such as commodity price risk associated with diesel, will be considered for risk management by the Council.
 Management is aware of the indirect risk to diesel procurement that is embedded in existing transport contracts.
 To this end the Council has delegated to the CFO the power to enter into any price hedges or options with the following conditions:

-- The CFO will report any hedges to the Council on a quarterly basis - Total hedges or options not to exceed 15,000 barrels of Singapore Gasoil - Maximum term of a hedge or option contact once it becomes operational is one year - Contracts shall only be with a counterparty with a S&P rating of at least A.
+- The CFO will report any hedges to the Council on a quarterly basis - Maximum term of a hedge or option contact once it becomes operational is one year - Contracts shall only be with a counterparty with a S&P rating of at least A.